ChrisXu/CXAlertView/README.md

 Version 1.0.0
 This is a custom alertview which allow you to add view as you like in iOS7.

-'You cannot customize the appearance of alert views.' [iOS 7 Design Resources ](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/UIKitUICatalog/UIAlertView.html#//apple_ref/doc/uid/TP40012857-UIAlertView-SW1)
+>You cannot customize the appearance of alert views.' - [iOS 7 Design Resources ](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/UIKitUICatalog/UIAlertView.html#//apple_ref/doc/uid/TP40012857-UIAlertView-SW1)

 If you ever try to mess up the UIAlertView, it was easy.
 Just try to add at least five butons on it.
 Therefore I change the way to layout of buttons.
 In this custom alertview, you can add  buttons as more as you like.
 Also you are able to change the appearance of it.